 This course provides students with the foundational knowledge essential to interpreting cardiac tests and procedures.
 This course introduces the student to ECG interpretation by discussion of the basis of ECG, principles of 12-lead interpretation, electrical axis, conduction delays, hypertrophy, ischemia, infarction, and miscellaneous effects on ECG.
 There is also a brief introduction to artificial pacemakers.

-Below is one offering of CARD 2201 for the Winter 2023 term.
+Below is one offering of CARD 2201 for the Spring/Summer 2023 term.

 - 12 weeks

 Class meeting times